lucas-ifsp/CTruco/README.md

 - `bot-impl:` provides two default implementations of `BotServiceProvider` interface: `DummyBot` (silly one), `MineiroBot` (not so silly);
 - `console:` contains console versions of truco game applications that enable playing against bots or between bots;
 - `desktop:`provides a JavaFX/FXML version of the truco game for users to play against bots;
+- `web:`provides Spring Boot backend for a web version of the truco game for users to play against bots;

 ## Testing